-BYTecount= YES lists the number of bytes received from the server NO does not list the number of bytes (default) DEL= YES deletes the destination file before copying; see the Remarks NO does not delete the destination file (default) DROw= 0 0 ing row number in the destination file to write data; this keyword may overwrite existing rows; see the Remarks t=append after the last row with data) NROws= number of rov number of rows to allocate when creating an MD file; the valid range is 1 to 1000 (default=schema default) SELect= ' clause1 ; clause2 ; ; clausen ' finds only the data matching the values in the select clauses; single quotes are mandatory; separate select clauses with semicolons; specify clause as a range or a list using one of the following formats: range: list: parameter [unit] bval eval parameter [unit] val1,val2, ,valn parameter point file parameter [unit] units for the parameter values; units are optional but must be in square brackets if specified; see the Remarks (default=from sdataset) bval eval range of parameter values; see the Remarks val1,, valn list of parameter values TITLE= 'text' title of the destination point file; 32 characters maximum (default=current title if the file already exists; default=title of the source file if the file is new)
+SELect=

+DEL= YES deletes the destination file before copying; see the Remarks

+NO does not delete the destination file (default)

+DROw= beginning row number in the destination file to write data; this keyword may overwrite existing rows; see the Remarks

+(default=append after the last row with data)

+NROws= number of rows to allocate when creating an MD file; the valid range is 1 to 1000 (default=schema default)

+'clause1; clause2; . . ; clausen' finds only the data matching the values in the select clauses; single quotes are mandatory; separate select clauses with semicolons; specify clause as a range or a list using one of the following formats:

+parameter [unit] val1, val2, . . , valn list:

+point file parameter parameter

+units for the parameter values; units are optional but must be in square brackets if specified; see the Remarks [unit]

+(default=from sdataset)

+val1, . ., valn list of parameter values

+TITLE= 'text' title of the destination point file; 32 characters maximum (default=current title if the file already exists;

+default=title of the source file if the file is new)